Katherine Johnson

 Lesson HIGHLIGHTS

-1 | Discover the hidden figures behind the space race by watching clips from Hidden Figures and mapping the people who helped Katherine Johnson reach the stars.
+1 | Discover the hidden figures behind the space program by watching clips from Hidden Figures and mapping the people who helped Katherine Johnson reach the stars.

 2 | Unlearn the story of science by exploring how discoveries like gravity were described by Indian mathematician Brahmagupta over 1,000 years before Isaac Newton.

-3 | Channel your inner scientist on a "Why Walk," then build and launch your own rocket ship or create an engineering drawing of one.
+3 | Channel your inner scientist on a "Why Walk," then build and launch your own rocket ship with household materials.

 4 | Reflect on how you learn best by exploring multiple intelligences and discovering the learning style that helps you shine.